 - Disputes claiming that a contract violates one or more parties’ rights, such as discriminatory employment contracts.

 Contracts play a significant role in the day-to-day operation of many businesses.
-Contract law is a specific area of law within business law, which often, but does not always, overlap with employment law.
+Contract law is a specific area of law within business law which often overlaps with employment law.

 Resolving Contract Disputes with a Boca Raton Contract Dispute Attorney

 Contracts often state how they are to be resolved in the event of a dispute and the aftermath of any resolution.
 A contract may state that the non-breaching party recover damages, the monetary equivalent of what he or she would have received had the breach not occurred or it may require that the breaching party uphold its obligations exactly as they were stated in the contract.

 It is fairly common for contracts to require that they be resolved through a specific method, such as arbitration or mediation.
 A contract might also state whether the settlement reached through this method is legally binding and if not, whether the parties may litigate the dispute to reach a resolution.